SocketCluster/socketcluster-website/docs/authentication.md

 }

 // The signedTokenString variable is the signed JWT token; you can send it
-// to your frontend however you like (e.g. in HTTP response).
+// to your front end however you like (e.g. in HTTP response).
 ```

-Once you have the JWT token on the frontend, you should add it to localStorage under the key `'asyngular.authToken'` - By doing this, the Asyngular client will automatically pick up the JWT token when doing its handshake/connection.
+Once you have the JWT token on the front end, you should add it to localStorage under the key `'asyngular.authToken'` - By doing this, the Asyngular client will automatically pick up the JWT token when doing its handshake/connection.

 In the browser, you can add the token to localStorage like this: